Robin Smith (cricketer): Early days

-Smith was born in Durban, South Africa completing his high school education at Northwood School.
+Robin Arnold Smith was born in Durban, South Africa on 13 September 1963.
+He completed his high school education at Northwood School.
 The School honoured his career achievements by naming the 1st team cricket oval after him.
 In his first Test at Headingley in 1988, he shared a century partnership with fellow South African-born batsman Allan Lamb.
 This was one of very few century partnerships for England during the series against the firepower of the West Indies fast bowlers.
 The following summer, 1989, Smith was the only successful England batsman in the Ashes series making two centuries.
 In his second hundred at Trent Bridge, he arrived with England already three wickets down chasing 600, and played some powerful shots – particularly off Mervyn Hughes whose bowling figures were, at one point 4–0–38–0.